Transition Mode

 • Image 2: Exterior street view

-• Prompt: "Smooth camera push through the window, transitioning from the cozy interior to the bustling street outside"
+• Prompt: "Smooth camera push through the window, transitioning from the cozy interior to the bustling street outside."

 • Result: Cinematic scene transition